-In an ObjectRocket for Elasticsearch instance, all of the data is stored in dedicated data nodes which can be scaled up or out.
-Whether you scale out (add data nodes), or scale up (change plan size) will depend on what the current state of the cluster is and what your needs are.
+In an Elasticsearch instance for the ObjectRocket Dedicated platform, the data is stored in dedicated data nodes that can be scaled up or out.
+Choosing to scale out (add data nodes), or scale up (change plan size) depends on the current state of the cluster and your specific needs.

 Adding a data node¶

 A new instance initially has two data nodes.
 You can more add more data nodes after creating the new instance.

 To add more data nodes, use the following steps:

 - Navigate to the Elasticsearch instance in the Control Panel.